Sub-Roman Britain: End of Roman rule

-The proximate cause of the end of Roman rule in Britannia appears to have been a power-struggle between aristocrats and Stilicho, Roman general and strongman of the Roman Empire.
+The proximate cause of the end of Roman rule in Britannia appears to have been a power struggle between aristocrats and Stilicho, a Roman general and strongman of the Roman Empire.
 In order to protect Italy from invasions by the Visigoths, Stilicho had seriously depleted the Roman forces defending the Limes Germanicus.
 In the summer of 406 there was a rebellion of legionarii in Britain that resulted in the acclamation of several usurpers in quick succession as imperator, a declaration of rebellion against the ruling emperor.
-The last of these, Constantine III crossed the Channel at Bononia and took with him all of the mobile troops left in Britain, thus denuding the province of any first line military protection.
-The Roman forces in Gaul (modern France) declared for him, followed by most of those in Hispania (modern Spain).
+The last of these, Constantine III, crossed the English Channel at Bononia and took with him all of the mobile troops left in Britain, thus denuding the province of any first-line military protection.
+The Roman forces in Gaul declared for him, followed by most of those in Hispania.
 On 31 December 406 the Vandals, Burgundians, Alans and Sueves crossed the Rhine and overran the Limes Germanicus.
 Meanwhile, there were barbarian raids on Britain in 408, but these seem to have been defeated.
 After 410 Honorius apparently sent letters to the cities of Britain telling them to fend for themselves, though this is sometimes disputed.
-The withdrawal of most Roman troops did not end the Roman culture of the "lost province", which still remained part of the Roman cultural world, with inhabitants who identified themselves as Roman.

 From the middle of the 5th century the Germanic raiders began to settle in the eastern river valleys.
-Later civil wars seem to have broken out, which have been interpreted either as being between pro-Roman and independence groups or between "Established Church" and Pelagian parties (Myres 1965, Morris 1965), a class struggle between peasants and land owners (Thompson 1977, Wood 1984), or a coup by an urban elite (Snyder 1988).
-A recent view explored by Laycock (Britannia the Failed State, 2008) sees Britain violently fragmenting into kingdoms based on British tribal identities; 'violently' is disputable, but clearly most of the civitates gradually transformed into kingdoms.
-Life seems to have continued much as before in the countryside, and on a reduced scale in the towns as evidenced by the descriptions of Germanus' visits.
-Feuding kingships replaced the centrally governed Roman provinces.
+Later civil wars seem to have broken out, which have been interpreted either as being between pro-Roman and independence groups or between "Established Church" and Pelagian parties, a class struggle between peasants and land owners, or a coup by an urban elite.
+A recent view sees Britain fragmenting into kingdoms based on British tribal identities.
+Life seems to have continued much as before in the countryside and on a reduced scale in the towns as evidenced by the descriptions of Germanus' visits.
+It appears that while Roman cities and towns decreased in size, they retained administrative and symbolic importance for new polities.